zamaterian/pre-commit-readme-link/README.md

 ```
 if they are present in `README.md`.
 The links to sub readme will be added here.

-    1. Example with excluding files where path or filename contains either test and example:
-    ```yaml
-    hooks:
-      - id: readme-submodule
-        args: ['--exclude "test|example"']
-    ```
-The exclude is using `grep -v -E "pattern to exclude"`

 ## CREDIT

 This repository is based upon work by [Anton Babenko](https://github.com/antonbabenko)
 ## License

 MIT licensed.
 See LICENSE for full details.